EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### Read
-- `Read,File Name,Starting Line,(Optional Ending Line)`
+- `Read,File Name, Starting Line, (Optional Ending Line)`
 - Will read inputs from the specified file.
 - If a custom path to read files from has been specified, it tries to find the file there.
 Otherwise, it will look for the file in the main Celeste directory.
-- e.g. `Read,1A - Forsaken City.tas,6` will read all inputs after line 6 from the `1A - Forsaken City.tas` file
+- e.g. `Read, 1A - Forsaken City.tas, 6` will read all inputs after line 6 from the `1A - Forsaken City.tas` file
-- This will also work if you shorten the file name, i.e. `Read,1A,6` will do the same
+- This will also work if you shorten the file name, i.e. `Read, 1A, 6` will do the same
-- It's recommended to use labels instead of line numbers, so `Read,1A,lvl_1` would be the preferred format for this example.
+- It's recommended to use labels instead of line numbers, so `Read, 1A, lvl_1` would be the preferred format for this example.

 ### Play
-- `Play,Starting Line`
+- `Play, Starting Line`
 - A simplified Read command which skips to the starting line in the current file.
 - Useful for splitting a large level into larger chunks.